 To say that low back pain is common would be an understatement.
 It is the second most common reason that people see their primary care physician.
 Most people, about 60 to 90%, will experience at least one episode of low back pain in their lifetime.
 This often resolves on its own without medical treatment, but up to 90% will have a recurrence of their pain, and about half go on to develop chronic pain.
 Low back pain not only causes “pain”, but also frequently decreases the function of the person.
 A vicious cycle can develop where decreased function can lead to increased pain, and so on.
-One can obviously see the importance of treating people early in their course of low back pain with a program that focuses on functional restoration before they go on to develop chronic pain.
+One can obviously see the importance of treating people early in their course of low back pain with a program that focuses on functional restoration before they go on to develop chronic back pain.

 What is a physiatrist?